 So, why do you need all this sales history?

-23. Look for Synonyms
+22. Look for synonyms

 The Second Edition of the 20-volume Oxford English Dictionary contains full entries for 171,476 words in current use.

-Review all your results with heightened scepticism and ask: Would someone searching for this keyword combination potentially buy my product?
+Now, review your results like a skeptic and ask: “Would someone searching for this keyword combination potentially buy my product?”

 Let go of the awesome keywords if the search intent doesn’t match with your product offer.
 You should still have plenty of great material for updating your PPC campaigns.